Telephone number when we get back to the phones, 800-282-2882.

 You have to understand, keep things in perspective.

-Now, uh, but that is Obama's home.
+Now, but that is Obama's home.

 But it's interesting.

-Michael Barone makes the point he has no ties to Chicago.
+He has no ties to Chicago.

-None whatsoever, other than Bill Ayers and Jeremiah Wright, of all the places Obama could have chosen to live, why Chicago?
+Of all the places Obama could have chosen to live, why Chicago?

-It makes no sense because i Barone even makes the point that even if you're born and bred in Chicago, if you're not part of the machine, you don't get in it.
+It makes no sense because Barone even makes the point that even if you're born and bred in Chicago, if you're not part of the machine, you don't get in it.

-You you you uh it's a very, very closed club, and outsiders very seldom get it.
+It's a very, very closed club, and outsiders very seldom get it.

-Uh, and he got in it very deep.
+He got in it and he got in it very deep.

-The Sestac thing, this could be a huge, huge problem.
+The SESTAC thing, this could be a huge, huge problem.

 This is bribery.